bryanlai00/MKS22X-FinalProject/README.md

 # Hollow World!

 ### Project Description
-This game is best described as a hybrid of RPG and action-adventure similar to that of the original Zelda games (namely The Legend of Zelda: A Link to the Past) while drawing inspiration from Metroidvania series such as Hollow Knight.
-The concept of the game is to clear rooms/floors of monsters in order to unlock the next room/floor.
+This game is best described as a hybrid of RPG and action-arcade somewhat similar to that of the original Zelda games (namely The Legend of Zelda: A Link to the Past) while drawing inspiration from Metroidvania series such as Hollow Knight.
+The concept of the game is to kill monsters inside an arena, granting the player score and prompting more to spawn.
 The player will control a character and be able to move around, attack, and take damage.
-There will be different presets of rooms and types of monsters.
+There will be a variety of different types of monsters.
 Each elimination will add to the player’s score, and the game should continue so long as the player stays alive.
+The goal is to get the highest score you can.

 ### Directions
+  1) Open finalProject.pde in finalProject folder with Processing.
+  2) Press play.
+  3) Press any button on keyboard to start.
+  4) **Want to learn how to play?
+Press and hold 'I' for instructions.**
+  5) Enter the portal to be transported into the arena.
+  6) Kill monsters and stay alive.
+  7) Have fun!
 _________________________

 ### Development Log